What is a Raffle?

 - No limits to how much you can charge for a ticket, and can also offer discounts for multiple buys.

-What is a private society lottery
+What is a private society lottery?

 A private society lottery is a lottery/raffle that is run for members of your community group or club.
-You do not need a licence or any requirement to register at an authority/council, however, you must still adhere to the rules set by the Gambling Commision.
+You do not need a licence or any requirement to register at an authority/council, however, you must still adhere to the rules set by the Gambling Commission.

 - You can also raise money for charity or other good causes.